Kishor-Bibin/Kishor-Bibin/README.md

 🔧 Tech & Solutions: I'm fascinated by how technology can drive innovation.
 From web development (HTML, CSS, JavaScript) to system architecture, I enjoy building solutions that make a difference.

-🔍 Learning & Growing: Constantly learning new skills to stay ahead, whether it's cloud computing, data analytics, or machine learning integration.
+🔍 Learning & Growing: Constantly learning new skills to stay ahead, whether it's cloud computing, data analytics, or ML integration.

 🎯 Goal: To be at the intersection of technology and business, crafting solutions that solve real-world problems while driving business success.